orlandov/node-mongodb/README.markdown

 DESCRIPTION
 ===========

-This is an attempt at MongoDB bindings for Node.JS.
+This is an attempt at MongoDB bindings for Node.
 The important thing here is to ensure that we never let ourselves or any libraries block on IO.
 As such, I've tried to do my best to make sure that connect() and recv() never block, but there may be bugs.
-The MongoDB C drivers are used to interface with the database to the extent that the functions do not block.
+The MongoDB C drivers are used to interface with the database, but some core functions needed to be rewritten  to operate in a non-blocking manner.

 Installation
 ------------